 What We Tested and How We Tested It

-Support got evaluated in a very simple, very unforgiving way.
+Support and firmness got evaluated in a very simple, very unforgiving way.
 We used phone photos from the side with a straight digital reference line along the spine, checked hip drop versus shoulder height, and logged any mid-back or lumbar tightness in the morning.
 Dr. Walker reviewed those photos later and called out profiles that would worry him in a real patient.

 Pressure relief lived in Mia’s shoulders and Jenna’s hips.
 They scored each mattress after extended side sessions, using a 1–10 pressure scale for shoulders, outer hips, and knees.
 I cross-checked their numbers against my own side-sleep sessions, although my 185-pound frame sinks differently than Mia’s.